QubitPi/management-blogs/docs/_posts/2022-08-09-artificial-neural-networks.md

 #### Sigmoid

-The sigmoid non-linearity has the mathematical form $$σ(x)=1/(1+e^{-x})$$ and is shown in the image below on the left. it takes a real-valued number and "squashes" it into range between 0 and 1.
+The sigmoid non-linearity has the mathematical form $$σ(x)=1/(1+e^{-x})$$ and is shown in the image below on the left.
+It takes a real-valued number and "squashes" it into range between 0 and 1.
 In particular, large negative numbers become 0 and large positive numbers become 1.
-The sigmoid function has seen frequent use historically since it has a nice interpretation as the firing rate of a neuron: from not firing at all (0) to fully-saturated firing at an assumed maximum frequency (1).
-In practice, the sigmoid non-linearity has recently fallen out of favor and it is rarely ever used.
-It has two major drawbacks:
+The sigmoid function has seen frequent use historically since it has a nice interpretation as the firing rate of a neuron: from not firing at all (0) to fully-saturated firing at an assumed maximum frequency.
+In practice, however, the sigmoid non-linearity has recently fallen out of favor and it is rarely ever used, because it has two major drawbacks:

 1. Sigmoids saturate and kill gradients.
 A very undesirable property of the sigmoid neuron is that when the neuron's activation saturates at either tail of 0 or 1, the gradient at these regions is almost zero.
 During backpropagation,